-Your parents may want to invite some of their friends and family, and you will want to make them happy.
+Your parents may want to invite some of their friends and family.
+And you will want to make them happy.
 But when it comes to your own guest list, ask yourselves if they are people you will want to see at your twenty-fifth wedding anniversary, too.
-If they’re not really that close to you, why do you feel you must invite them now?
-You might consider saving some of the money you or your parents were thinking about spending on the wedding and devoting it to a great honeymoon or your first anniversary party or a down payment on a home, instead.
+If they’re not that close to you, why do you feel you must invite them?
+You might consider saving some of the money you or your parents are spending on the wedding.
+Instead devote it to a great honeymoon or a down payment on a home, instead.
 (Lilo and Gerard Leeds, “Wonderful Marriage”)

 • Have you done your emotional work before the wedding so you’re prepared for the marriage?
 (A guest on the Oprah Show)

 • If you are planning a wedding shower for a friend or family member: A Basket Shower provides useful gifts and gives your guests a chance to be creative in their gift selections.
 Inform them on the invitations, that this shower requires that they bring a gift in a basket or a gift that is a basket.
-Gifts might include a set of decorative nesting baskets, a casserole dish with a basket server, a wastebasket or painted basket filled with guest towels and decorative soaps.
+Gifts might include a set of decorative nesting baskets, or a casserole dish with a basket server.
+It can be a wastebasket or painted basket filled with guest towels and decorative soaps.

-Give the bride a wicker laundry basket, a hamper, or any large, decorative basket in which to place gifts both during and after the party. … Food: Serve as many of your menu items in baskets as you can: rolls in a bread basket, a casserole in a basket server, a dessert on a wicker tray.
+Give the bride a wicker laundry basket, a hamper, or any large, decorative basket in which to place gifts both during and after the party. … Food: Serve as many of your menu items in baskets as you can.
+This can include rolls in a bread basket, a casserole in a basket server, a dessert on a wicker tray.
 Consider serving a pie with a basket-weave top crust for dessert.
 Decorations: Use baskets in your decorating.
-In addition to your large basket for gift holding, put flowers in a basket on your table and nuts or candies in small baskets around the room for nibbling.
-(From the book, “The Best Wedding Shower Book” by Courtney Cooke)
+In addition, put flowers in a basket on your table and nuts or candies in small baskets around the room for nibbling.
+(Courtney Cooke)

 • A Christian wedding ceremony is most natural for believers because it publicly displays the deepest of commitments.
 It gives the couple an opportunity to declare before family and friends their life-long devotion, and thus invite the support and prayers of their Christian brothers and sisters.
 It also gives the Christian community the opportunity to publicly approve and support the marriage.